Ichma culture: History

 With the breakup of the Wari Empire, several small kingdoms and confederations were created.
 Over time, two cultures came to dominate the region, the Chancay culture to the north of Lima, and the Ishma culture to the south.

-Is believed the Ishma people were an Aymara-speaking people that came to inhabit the coastal areas near Lima following the collapse of the Wari empire.
+It is believed the Ishma people were an Aymara-speaking people that came to inhabit the coastal areas near Lima following the collapse of the Wari empire.

 The Ishma people inhabited Pachacamac and continued the growth and influence of the city.
 The Ishma people constructed at least 16 pyramids in Pachacamac, and built or remodeled more structures in the Lima area.
 Among these are Huaca Huantille in the Magdalena del Mar district, Huaca Mateo Salado in Lima's district of Pueblo Libre, Huaca San Borja in the San Borja District, and Huaca Casa Rosada, Huaca Huantinamarca and Huaca San Miguel in the San Miguel District.
 Additionally, archeological sites in Puruchuco and Cajamarquilla have been ascribed to the Ichma people.